 Staff thanks Mr. Bedford for participating in review of the two consultant proposals received for design of the elevator installation.
-CBJ Contracts has not yet released the results of the review.
-In his email returning his comments, Mr. Bedford noted: "I think that it is important that the elevator installation have minimum impact on the view of the airport from the sterile area.
+In his email returning his comments, he noted: "I think that it is important that the elevator installation have minimum impact on the view of the airport from the sterile area.
 I think that it is beneficial to the airport and the aviation community as a whole that the traveling public be exposed to and take an interest in airport operations.
 Both proposals seem to recognize that the area on the ramp level between gates 3 and 5 is extremely congested but I would like to emphasize this point.
 Although the south wall of the terminal is probably the most logical site for the proposed elevator, that area takes the full brunt of the prevailing southeast wind, and this should be taken into account during the design process."